mjclemente/sendgrid.cfc/README.md

 # sendgrid.cfc
 A CFML wrapper for the SendGrid's [Web API v3](https://sendgrid.com/docs/API_Reference/api_v3.html).
 It currently supports building and sending transactional emails, as well as portions of the API related to marketing emails.

-*This is an early stage API wrapper.
-Feel free to use the issue tracker to report bugs or suggest improvements!*

 ### Acknowledgements

 This project borrows heavily from the API frameworks built by [jcberquist](https://github.com/jcberquist), such as [xero-cfml](https://github.com/jcberquist/xero-cfml) and [aws-cfml](https://github.com/jcberquist/aws-cfml).
 Because it draws on those projects, it is also licensed under the terms of the MIT license.